 A Scottish fold should take to a litter box easily.
-Keep the box clean and fresh so your cat isn't dissuaded from using it.
+Keep the box clean and fresh so your cat is not dissuaded from using it.

 Scottish folds are moderately active.
 They like to be around their humans and get attention.
-Play with your cat with teaser toys and play fetch.
+Use teaser toys when playing with your cat.
+You can train your Scottish fold to play fetch.
 Provide a cat tree for climbing and surveying the room.
 It is best for any cat to be an indoors-only cat.
 That reduces the risk of infection, fights, predator attacks, and vehicle accidents.

 This breed is known for its easy-going and calm disposition.
-They usually get along great with cat-friendly dogs and other cats and usually adapt well to multi-pet households.
+It usually gets along great with cat-friendly dogs and other cats and usually adapts well to multi-pet households.
 They do well with children who are old enough to respect them and not handle them roughly.

 Common Health Problems

-The biggest health concern for Scottish folds is degenerative joint disease due to the fold gene.
-If you are checking a cat for possible adoption, a stiff tail, stiff leg joints, or any movement problem in the legs or feet may be a sign that the cat is affected by osteochondrodysplasia.
+The biggest health concern for Scottish folds is a degenerative joint disease called osteochondrodysplasia that affects cartilage and bone development due to the fold gene.
+If you are checking a cat for possible adoption, look for a stiff tail, stiff leg joints, or any movement problem in the legs or feet which may be a sign that the cat is affected by osteochondrodysplasia.